fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 Patterns are a core concept that makes the F# language and other MLs very powerful.
 They are found in `let` bindings, `match` expressions, lambda expressions, and [exceptions](#exceptions).

+The matches are evaluated top-to-bottom, left-to-right; and the first one to match is selected.

 Examples of pattern matching in [Collections](#collections) and [Data Types](#data-types) can be found in their corresponding sections.
 Here are some additional patterns: